elabbassy/Small-Device-PLC/README.md

 About:

-An SDCC (Small Device C Compiler) port for (MATIEC) implementaion of IEC 61131-3 standard. based on MATIEC "lib c" (See the license below) Challenges and Limitations: the proting attempt is as follows:
+An SDCC (Small Device C Compiler) port for (MATIEC) implementaion of IEC 61131-3 standard. based on MATIEC "lib c"
+Challenges and Limitations:
+the proting attempt is as follows:
 1- code part is stripped from header files, function prototypes